Edwin-Aguirre92/Chata.AI_ML_assignment/README.md

 ## Run the tests
 This project uses Python's built-in `unittest` framework.
-To run all unit tests located in the `test/` folder, execute the following command from the project root(Chata.AI_ML_assignment):
+To run all unit tests located in the `test/` directory, first activate the `hf_env` virtual environment, then execute the following command from the project root(Chata.AI_ML_assignment):

 ```bash
 python -m unittest discover -s tests